 top of page

-Using lawful force is not ‘cut and dry’ in its application.
-There are always variables, angles, points of view, training, skill sets plus all the other ‘use of force factors’ in play.
-How can anyone possibly try to package using force into a flow chart?
+Using lawful force is not straightforward.
+There are always variables, angles, points of view, training, skill sets, and other factors involved.
+How can anyone expect to simplify the complexities of using force into a flow chart?

-I doubt the officer’s statements and explanations regarding their use of force and understanding use of force will be sufficient because they will try to use a color-coded flow chart to explain their actions and not the guiding laws that are set forth by THE authorities.
+I doubt that an officer’s statements about their use of force will be convincing.
+They often rely on a color-coded flow chart to justify their actions instead of referencing the guiding laws established by the authorities.

 Recent Posts